Russia attacks Ukraine; peace in Europe 'shattered'

 Putin’s announcement came just hours after the Ukrainian president rejected Moscow’s claims that his country poses a threat to Russia and made a passionate, last-minute plea for peace.

-The attack began even as the U.N.
-Security Council was meeting to hold off an invasion.
-Members still unaware of Putin's announcement of the operation appealed to him to stand down.
-U.N.
-Secretary-General Antonio Guterres opened the emergency meeting, telling Putin: "Give peace a chance."

-But hours later, NATO’s Jens Stoltenberg indicated it was too late: “Peace on our continent has been shattered.”

 Isachenkov and Litvinova reported from Moscow.
-Angela Charlton in Paris; Geir Moulson and Frank Jordans in Berlin; Raf Casert and Lorne Cook in Brussels; Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.
+Angela Charlton in Paris; Geir Moulson and Frank Jordans in Berlin; Raf Casert and Lorne Cook in Brussels; Nic Dumitrache in Mariupol, Ukraine, Inna Varennytsia in eastern Ukraine; and Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Nomaan Merchant, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine